 A sociological examination of the social creation of gender and how that concept is transmitted and maintained.
 The implications of gender will be studied in relation to social, economic and political stratification.
-Prerequisites: Soc 150 or consent of instructor.
-Annually, Fall.
+Prerequisite: SOC 150 or instructor consent.
+Fall, annually.

-URBAN SOCIOLOGY SOC 354
+SOC 354 URBAN SOCIOLOGY

 An introduction to the study of urban areas.
 The history and development of urbanization, processes of urban change and conflict, and social and psychological effects of urban life will be examined.
-Prerequisite: SOC 150 or consent of instructor.
+Prerequisite: SOC 150 or instructor consent.
 Spring, odd years.